See what the IHS Markit Score report has to say about Summit Hotel Properties Inc.

 - Economic output for the sector is expanding but at a slower rate

-Short interest is low for INN with fewer than 5% of shares on loan.
-Additionally, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 17.
+Short interest is moderate for INN with between 5 and 10% of shares outstanding currently on loan.
+This represents an increase in short interest as investors who seek to profit from falling equity prices added to their short positions on December 24.

 ETF/Index ownership | Positive

 ETF activity is positive.
-Over the last month, ETFs holding INN are favorable, with net inflows of $3.01 billion.
-Additionally, the rate of inflows is increasing.
+Over the last month, growth of ETFs holding INN is favorable, with net inflows of $4.95 billion.
+This is among the highest net inflows seen over the last one-year and the rate of additional inflows appears to be increasing.

 PMI by IHS Markit | Negative